tlamedia/gtm-kit/readme.txt

 == Changelog ==

+= 1.X =

 = 1.7.1 =

 Bugfixes:

-* The begin_checkout event did not contain data layer values for ecommerce.currency and ecommerce.value
+* The 'begin_checkout' event did not contain data layer values for 'ecommerce.currency' and 'ecommerce.value'

 = 1.7 =